toneillcodes/attack-azure/README.md

 # Attack Azure
 Offensive tools, tactics and research on the Azure (Entra) platform.

+> [!CAUTION]
+> Disclaimer: All code and techniques are intended only for use on systems that you are legally authorized to access.

 ## Table of Contents
 - Authentication
   - CLI Methods